thuyein96/coding-challenge-ironsoftware/README.md

 Tool: "I would use GitHub Copilot Chat or ChatGPT (GPT-4)."

 The Prompt:
-> Here is my completed C# solution for the OldPhoneKeypad challenge, along with my xUnit test project.
+> Here is my completed C# solution for the OldPhonePad challenge, along with my xUnit test project.
 > Please act as a senior software engineer conducting a code review.
-> Review my OldPhoneKeypad method for clarity, efficiency, and adherence to C# best practices.
+> Review my OldPhonePad method for clarity, efficiency, and adherence to C# best practices.
 > Suggest any refactorings that would make the code more 'production-ready,' stable, or easier to maintain.
 > Review my unit tests.
-Are there any critical edge cases that I have missed?
+Are there any critical cases that I have missed?
 > Help me write the XML documentation for my public method."

 ## 🏗️ Tech Stack